 The Kubernetes Dashboard is a general purpose, web-based UI for Kubernetes clusters.
-It allows users to manage and troubleshoot applications running in their cluster, as well as manage the cluster itself.
+It allows users to manage and troubleshoot applications running in their cluster, as well as managing the cluster itself.

 Before you begin

 This tutorial assumes that you already have a working OVHcloud Managed Kubernetes cluster, and some basic knowledge of how to operate it.
-If you want to know more on those topics, please look at the OVHcloud Managed Kubernetes Service Quickstart.
+If you want to learn more about these topics, please check out the OVHcloud Managed Kubernetes Service Quickstart.

-This tutorial describes the most basic way of using the Dashboard with your OVHcloud Managed Kubernetes cluster.
-Please refer to the official docs for a deeper understanding, specifically on subjects like access control, for more in-depth information.
+Note: This tutorial describes the most basic way of using the Dashboard with your OVHcloud Managed Kubernetes cluster.
+Please refer to the official docs for a deeper understanding, especially on subjects like access control, for more in-depth information.

 Deploy the Dashboard in your cluster